chapinhall/FSSDC/data-quality-toolkit/README.md

 - "gridExtra",
 - "yaml".

 To install these packages, open RStudio once you have installed it (and R).
 The panel on the bottom of your screen is the console.
 You can type commands to R here.
-To install each package type the installation instructions into the console as illustrated below for the "dplyr" package.
+Install each package one line at a time.
+For "dplyr", enter

+> install.packages("dplyr")

+and for other packages, do similarly.
 For more information on packages, see this DataCamp tutorial (https://www.datacamp.com/community/tutorials/r-packages-guide).

 4. Confirm packages installed: Step 3 installs packages and additional package dependencies.
 Your RStudio console should print “package ‘dplyr’ successfully unpacked” if the install worked correctly (similar messages should print for the other packages).
 To confirm, try loading the package with the command “library(dplyr)”.
 Repeat this process for “data.table” and remaining packages.
 If no error messages are received, the install is complete.
+The toolkit also includes a check that will alert you if any of the above packages are not installed.

 ### Using with Git
 After installing these programs, use Git to clone this repository.
 You can click above on "Clone or Download" to save the files to a convenient location on your computer.